ebrelsford/tablespoon-load/README.md

 tablespoon-load
 ===============

-Load data, converting it to JSON to be consumed by [tablespoon](https://github.com/ajam/tablespoon).
+Convert various filetypes to JSON to be consumed by [tablespoon](https://github.com/ajam/tablespoon).